Symmetry of Bounce Solutions at Finite Temperature: Introduction

 Vacuum decay describes the transition of a system from a metastable (false) vacuum to a more stable (true) vacuum state through quantum or thermal fluctuations.
 This phenomenon is crucial in diverse fields, including early universe cosmology, where it underpins scenarios of phase transitions and the generation of gravitational waves, as well as in the study of string landscapes.
 The semi-classical approach to these tunneling effects hinges on identifying bounce solutions: non-trivial saddle points of the Euclidean action that connect the false and true vacua \cite{Coleman:1977py,Callan:1977pt}.
 The probability of such a decay, expressed as a decay rate per unit volume, is exponentially suppressed by the Euclidean action of these bounce solutions.

-At zero temperature, the pioneering work of Coleman, Glaser, and Martin (CGM) \cite{Coleman:1977th} rigorously demonstrated that any saddle-point configuration with the least Euclidean action exhibits full $O(D)$ spherical symmetry in $D$-dimensional Euclidean spacetime, assuming the absence of gravitational effects.\footnote{The $O(D)$ symmetry of the bounce solution has also been established for multi-field settings \cite{Blum:2016ipp}.
-More recently, a proof including gravitational effects was provided under specific conditions using the AdS/CFT correspondence \cite{Oshita:2023pwr}.} This inherent symmetry significantly simplifies the analysis, as the bounce solution then depends solely on the radial coordinate $r = \sqrt{\tau^2 + |x|^2}$, thereby reducing the equations of motion to a set of ordinary differential equations.
+At zero temperature, the pioneering work of Coleman, Glaser, and Martin (CGM) \cite{Coleman:1977th} rigorously demonstrated that any saddle-point configuration with the least Euclidean action exhibits full $O(D)$ spherical symmetry in $D$-dimensional Euclidean spacetime, assuming the absence of gravitational effects\footnote{The $O(D)$ symmetry of the bounce solution has also been established in more general settings, such as multi-field models \cite{cmp/1103941720,LOPES1996378,Byeon2008SymmetryAM,Blum:2016ipp}.
+More recently, a proof including gravitational effects was provided under specific conditions using the AdS/CFT correspondence \cite{Oshita:2023pwr}.}.
+This inherent symmetry significantly simplifies the analysis, as the bounce solution then depends solely on the radial coordinate $r = \sqrt{\tau^2 + |x|^2}$, thereby reducing the equations of motion to a set of ordinary differential equations.

 However, the situation changes drastically at finite temperature.
 As first shown by Linde \cite{Linde:1980tt,Linde:1981zj} (see also \cite{Affleck:1980ac,Garriga:1994ut}), thermal field theory requires compactifying the Euclidean time direction with periodicity $\beta = 1/T$, transforming the spacetime manifold into $\mathbb{R}^{D-1} \times S^1$.
 The bounce solution must now be periodic in the Euclidean time direction and the $O(D)$-symmetry should be broken: Instead of $O(D)$ symmetry, the system at finite temperature admits at most $O(D-1)$ symmetry.
 While the CGM argument can be adapted to the high-temperature limit, where the bounce solution becomes time-independent and the problem reduces to an analysis on $\mathbb{R}^{D-1}$, it does not extend to arbitrary finite temperatures.
 Consequently, the assumption of $O(D-1)$ symmetry, while lacking a general proof, has been a foundational prerequisite for various numerical techniques developed to find bounce solutions at finite temperature \cite{Ferrera:1995gs,Widyan:1998wa,Widyan:1999zg,Fan:2024txm}.